abbeyroad7/TOHP-DNDgen/README.md

 # LootGen
 A D&D Loot Generator with an emphasis on **"Theater of the Mind"** storytelling.
 Using AHK (Autohotkey) script, you can bind this utility to any hotkey of your choosing to overlay any Windows-based environment.

+Due to its random nature, this tool is meant to be used as a **supplementary** literary device and any generations/details can be used/discarded at will by the GM using them.

 The script is built to randomly select a Prompt line from a loot table and swap out any present tag identifiers with a random line from a corresponding wordbank.
 Tag identifiers are read as {COLOR}, {RACE}, {BEAST} in the Table and can further add variety in the responses to yield a unique response every time the generator is run.

-Due to its random nature, this tool is meant to be used as a *supplementary* literary device and any generations/details can be used/discarded at will by the GM using them.

 In addition, the script copies generated text to your Clipboard for ease of use.